-- Identify forms of decentralised governance, co-management agreements, and markets and property right institutions that can sustain agricultural biodiversity and livelihoods
+- Identify forms of decentralised governance, co-management agreements, and markets and property right institutions able to sustain agricultural biodiversity and livelihoods

-- Strengthen the capacity of farmers and other actors, including producer organisations, and in doing so increase their benefits and promote awareness and responsible action
+- Strengthen the capacity of farmers and other actors, including producer organisations, and promote awareness and responsible action

-- Apply participatory assessment methodology for valuations of agricultural biodiversity and the various systems (for example, livelihoods, food and rural development) in which local biodiversity is embedded.
+- Apply participatory assessment methodology for valuations of agricultural biodiversity and the various systems (for example, livelihoods, food and rural development) in which local biodiversity was embedded, and

-- Make recommendations on effective policies and processes that will help build capacity and institutionalise the adaptive management of agricultural biodiversity in the context of localised food systems and rural economies.
+- Make recommendations on effective policies and processes to help build capacity and institutionalise the adaptive management of agricultural biodiversity in the context of localised food systems and rural economies.

-Through participatory research and dialogue in India, Indonesia, Iran and Peru, and international learning exchanges, a range of activities have been carried out.
-Key activities are listed below.
+Through participatory research and dialogue in India, Indonesia, Iran and Peru, and international learning exchanges, a range of activities were carried out.
+These included:

-- A citizens’ jury was held in 2001 in Andhra Pradesh, India, to include small farmers and indigenous people in participatory assessments of different visions of food, farming and rural development futures.
+- A citizens’ jury in 2001 in Andhra Pradesh, India, that included small farmers and indigenous people in participatory assessments of different visions of food, farming and rural development futures

-- International farmers exchange for mutual learning on privatisation of knowledge and seeds was held in Nyeleni, Mali, 2009.
+- An international farmers exchange for mutual learning on privatisation of knowledge and seeds in Nyeleni, Mali, in 2009

 - A farmers’ cultural and technical exchange between Indian farmers and indigenous communities in the Andes of Peru.
 The farmer-to-farmer exchange focused on capacity building for the local level management of agricultural biodiversity, the documentation of indigenous knowledge in the form of Community Biocultural Registers and training in digital video technology.